conan-io/conan-io.github.io/_posts/2019-07-07-Integrate-build-system-in-Conan.markdown

 that is not currently supported, Conan provides the tools to integrate it and build and consume packages that use your preferred build system.

-All the code for this post is available in the conan examples repo.
-Feel free to clone it and do your own experiments with all the code. **TODO: PUT LINK**
+All the code for this post is available in the [conan examples repo](https://github.com/conan-io/examples).
+Feel free to clone it and do your own experiments with all the code.

 ### Where do I start ?